 Rubber Crumb.
 The Facts.

-Crumb rubber does not pollute the earth or water tables.
-It does not contain harmful levels of lead and the material concentrations that make up tire rubber are far below levels that are considered harmful.
-The EPA performed tests on crumb rubber and published results in December 2009 on their website in an article titled, The Use of Recycled Tire Materials on Playgrounds & Artificial Turf Field.
+The EPA also performed tests on crumb rubber and published results in December 2009 on their website in an article titled, The Use of Recycled Tire Materials on Playgrounds & Artificial Turf Field.
 The summary of results stated, "On average, the concentrations of components monitored in this study were below levels of concern."